How to create sprite sheets & animations for Flame Engine

 Adding a sprite from a sprite sheet

-Adding a sprite from the sprite sheet is simple.
+Adding a sprite from the sprite sheet is easy.
 Let's fetch the background sprite from the sprite sheet instead of loading it directly:

 lib/main.dart